Debit card fraud

 Reduce your daily limit

 A daily limit is the amount of money you may spend or withdraw from your account each day.
-It applies to both ATMs and in-store transactions.
+It applies to ATMs and to online and in-store transactions.
+This limit also applies to debit cards that have a contactless feature.
+Someone who finds or steals your debit card may access this amount.

 Protect your debit card and your debit card information

-To better protect yourself from debit card fraud, you may also:
+To better protect yourself from debit card fraud:

 If you're a victim of debit card fraud